 It is our prayer that worshiping with us will be a meaningful experience for you!

-Our Sunday School programming utilizes the Sparks series through Augsburg Fortress and is geared toward children who are preschool age through fourth grades.
+Our Sunday School programming utilizes the Sparks series through Augsburg Fortress and is geared toward children who are preschool age through fifth grades.
 We meet in the downstairs Sunday School rooms from approximately 9:45 to 10:30 AM throughout the school year (September through May).
 Parents and congregation members serve as the lesson leaders for our group of youngsters and we are always happy to have volunteers throughout the school year.

 Vacation Bible School:

 Another opportunity for the youngsters in our congregation and community to learn about God is through the community wide Vacation Bible School.
 For the last several years, VBS has been held the week leading up to the Lost Nation Rustic Days festivities, typically about the second full week of July.
 The four congregations in the community join together and rotate hosting and organizing the VBS week.
-For 2016, the Union Presbyterian Church hosted, with the theme of “Water All Around the World.”

 Vacation Bible School singers at Ecumenical Service – July 2016